Graphic design with the text How Does Text Messaging Support Student Retention in Higher Education

 By asking the right questions, you can uncover a roadblock that may, if left uncleared, prevent a student from persisting.
 If, for example, a text recipient tells you that they can no longer afford classes, ask why.
 Perhaps they have new childcare expenses, lost their part-time job or were unprepared for the high costs of textbooks.

 Understanding their challenge(s) will allow you to customize your advice and support.
 For example, rather than merely referring the student to a financial aid advisor, you can direct them to specific forms, suggest a scholarship program or encourage them to apply for a campus job.
-An example of this process in action comes from Brian Kathman, founder of Modern Campus Signal Vine, in writing for Forbes.
+An example of this process in action comes from Brian Kathman, founder of Modern Campus Message, in writing for Forbes.

 “When we know 'the real why,' we can point each student to the resource that best supports them.
 One of the more interesting exchanges that I have heard was with a student who wasn’t coming back for money reasons.
 But when told to 'tell me more,' she said, 'I lost my car insurance, and I can’t make it to campus.'
 The advisor followed up with, 'You are eligible to take classes online,' and the student responded, 'I don’t think my financial aid covers online classes.'
 The advisor was able to clarify the heart of the matter: 'Yes, online classes are covered by financial aid, and I can help you get registered, and we can figure out how to get you supported.'